catllian/cse15l-lab-reports/labreport4.md

 Type: `git clone <Ctrl + V> <enter>`

+(To clarify, the command that was entered was `git clone git@github.com:ucsd-cse15l-w23/lab7.git`).

-* This clones the repository fork from the GitHub account into the remote computer
+* This clones the repository fork from the GitHub account into the remote computer.
 ## Step 6: Run the tests, demonstrating that they fail
 * The compile command can be found on the Week 3 webpage of the CSE 15L website at the link [https://ucsd-cse15l-w23.github.io/week/week3/](https://ucsd-cse15l-w23.github.io/week/week3/) in your browser.
 Go to the "Lab Tasks" section, then the "Setup" section, and it will be under "MAC USERS:".
-Use <Ctrl + C> to copy the compile command
+Use <Ctrl + C> to copy the compile command.

 Type: `<Ctrl + V> <enter>`

 (To clarify, the command that was entered was `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java`).

 * This compiles the Java and JUnit library files.
 * Part of the run command can be found on the Week 3 webpage of the CSE 15L website at the link [https://ucsd-cse15l-w23.github.io/week/week3/](https://ucsd-cse15l-w23.github.io/week/week3/) in your browser.
 Go to the "Lab Tasks" section, then the "Setup" section, and it will be under "MAC USERS:".
+Use <Ctrl + C> to copy the run command.

 Type: `<Ctrl + V> <Ctrl + W> ListExamplesTests>

-*
+(To clarify, the command that was entered was `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests`).

+* This runs the ListExamplesTests.java file.
+The output is 1 failure because the ListExamples.java file has bugs.
+## Step 7: